weibeld/cni-plugin-comparison/README.md

 ### First observations

+> **EDIT 2020-04-29:** confirm this behaviour on a three-node cluster on AWS created with [terraform-kubeadm-aws](https://github.com/weibeld/terraform-kubeadm-aws).

 Nodes become `Ready`.
 However, the `kube-flannel-ds` Pods on each node are in a run-crash loop.
 The `coredns` Pods are stuck in `ContainerCreating`.

 The `kube-flannel-ds` Pods report the following error message in their log output: